Traits That Don't Automatically Make You Boring

 A common social insecurity people have is that they're boring.
 They worry they're uninteresting to make conversation with, or no fun during a night out.
 Their self-doubt may be reinforced by the fact that someone actually told them they were boring in the past.

 The thing is just because someone claims you're boring, it doesn't necessarily mean you are.
 There are traits that aren't inherently boring, but certain people or values in society see them that way.
 If you have one of these traits you can take in those opinions and get down on yourself for how dull you are, when you're not doing anything wrong.
-You just don't fit some people's subjective idea of what fun or interesting is.
+You just don't match some people's subjective idea of what fun or interesting is.
 You're not a good fit for each other, but that doesn't mean your personality is at fault.

 I think this is a lesson many people naturally realize as they get older and more comfortable with themselves.
 However, when they're younger they're likely to still be too influenced by other people's views.
 Hopefully this article can help you reach that more self-assured, self-accepting mindset earlier.